zealberth/lssvr/README.md

-# scikit-lssvr
+# lssvr

-`scikit-lssvr` is a Python module implementing the Least Squares Support Vector Regression
+`lssvr` is a Python module implementing the Least Squares Support Vector Regression using the scikit-learn as base.

 ## basic usage